dfki-ric-underactuated-lab/robust_codesign/README.md

 Code contained in [software/python](software/python/) has been inspired by pre-existing software of DFKI GmbH.
 It's usage has been agreed with the owner.

-Copyright on the material in this webpage has been transferred to IEEE for ICRA 2024: F. Girlanda, L. Maywald, S. Kumar and F. Kirchner, "Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability," 2024 IEEE International Conference on Robotics and Automation, Yokohama, Japan, 2024 <!-- , doi: TBD . -->
+Copyright on the material in this webpage has been transferred to IEEE for ICRA 2024:
+F. Girlanda, L. Shala, S. Kumar and F. Kirchner, "Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability," 2024 IEEE International Conference on Robotics and Automation (ICRA), Yokohama, Japan, 2024, pp. 13271-13277, doi: 10.1109/ICRA57147.2024.10611645.
-A pre-print is now available in arXiv, you can cite it with the following BibTeX citation:

-    @misc{girlanda2024robust,
+    @INPROCEEDINGS{10611645,
-      title={Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability},
+    author={Girlanda, Federico and Shala, Lasse and Kumar, Shivesh and Kirchner, Frank}, booktitle={2024 IEEE International Conference on Robotics and Automation (ICRA)}, title={Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability}, year={2024},
-      author={Federico Girlanda and Lasse Shala and Shivesh Kumar and Frank Kirchner},
-      year={2024},
-      eprint={2403.10966},
-      archivePrefix={arXiv},
-      primaryClass={cs.RO}
-      }
+    volume={},
+    number={},
+    pages={13271-13277},
+    keywords={Couplings;Torque;Regulators;Stability analysis;Robustness;Task analysis;Robotics and automation},
+    doi={10.1109/ICRA57147.2024.10611645}}

 </div>